Go With Goad

 Buyers usually come to Gibraltar for the setting.
 Small-town feel.
 Water access.
 Schools.
 A quieter lifestyle inside the Downriver orbit.
 The city appeals most to people who want a place with character and outdoor identity over a busy retail corridor.1716

-Sellers, lean on the city's spot at the river mouth, the school district, the small-town feel, and access to boating and wetlands.
+Sellers, lean on the city's spot at the river mouth, the assigned school district, the small-town feel, and access to boating and wetlands.
 Those are the features that make Gibraltar different from the suburbs around it.101617

 The most important local reality is Gibraltar is a small market.
 A home's exact location and condition can have an outsized effect on value.
 If you want to talk through what your specific home or block actually means in the current market, just shoot me a message.25217